kauramanp/kauramanp/README.md

 ## 🌱 I’m Currently

 - 📚 Exploring **AI in Android Development**
-- 🧩 Working on open-source Android tools
+- 🧩 Working on open-source Android projects
 - 🤝 Connecting with fellow devs through meetups and mentorship

 ---